Anonymousauthor2024/Supplementary-documentation/rebuttal/GPT-4 Analysis.md

 - **Criteria Refinement**: The team engaged in iterative refinement sessions, addressing discrepancies and fine-tuning the classification criteria through collaborative review.

-- **Operationalization of Criteria with GPT-4**: We transformed the evolving classification criteria into GPT-4 prompts, facilitating the categorization of posts from the broader dataset.
+- **Operationalization of Criteria with GPT-4**: We transformed the evolving classification criteria into GPT-4 prompts, facilitating categorizing posts from the broader dataset.

 - **Prompt Refinement**: Multiple iterations of prompt refinement were conducted, based on GPT-4’s performance with a curated example dataset, to ensure the prompts accurately reflected the emergent classification criteria.